cedarz/zen/README.md

 ## TODO

-1. A wraper of OpenGL 460 core profile, learn from other repos.
+1. A wrapper of OpenGL 460 core profile, learn from other repos.